Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern vs. DePaul BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest between the No. 25 Northwestern Wildcats (7-2) and the DePaul Blue Demons (2-7) at Wintrust Arena has a projected final score of 76-70 based on our computer prediction, with Northwestern taking home the win.
-Game time is at 5:30 PM on December 16.
+Saturday's contest at Wintrust Arena has the No. 25 Northwestern Wildcats (7-2) taking on the DePaul Blue Demons (2-7) at 5:30 PM (on December 16).
+Our computer prediction projects a 76-70 victory for Northwestern, who is a slight favorite based on our model.

-According to our computer prediction, DePaul is projected to cover the spread (9.5) versus Northwestern.
-The two sides are projected to exceed the 141.5 total.
+According to our computer prediction, DePaul is a good bet to cover the spread, which is currently listed at 9.5.
+The two sides are projected to eclipse the 141.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!